 The value written to the PMADRH:PMADRL register pair determines which program memory location is read.
 The read operation will be initiated by setting the RD bit of the PMCON1 register.
-The program memory flash controller takes two instructions to complete the read, causing the second instruction after the setting the RD bit will be ignored.
+The program memory Flash controller takes two instructions to complete the read.
+As a consequence, after the RD bit has been set, the next two instructions will be ignored.
 To avoid conflict with program execution, it is recommended that the two instructions following the setting of the RD bit are NOP.
 When the read completes, the result is placed in the PMDATLH:PMDATL register pair.
 Refer to Example 18-1 for sample code.

 Code-protect does not effect the CPU from performing a read operation on the program memory.
-For more information, refer to Section 8.2 "Code Protection".
+For more information, refer to Section 8.2 "Code Protection"